wolffkishner/track-school-bus/README.md

 This documentation provides comprehensive information about the Driver Tracker API, designed for parents to track the location of their students' bus routes.
 The API supports three user types: parents, drivers, and admins.
 It utilizes Json Web Tokens (JWT) for authentication and implements role-based authorization.

-**Note:** Before running the API, ensure you run the `create_table.sql` script located in the SQL folder.
+**Note:** Before running the API, ensure you run the `create_table.sql` script located in the `db` folder.
 This script sets up the necessary tables in the MySQL database for the API to function properly.

 The list of technologies used in the Driver Tracker API are: